Dissolution of the monasteries: Health and education

 Monasteries had undertaken schooling for their novice members, which in the later medieval period had tended to extend to choristers and sometimes other younger scholars.
 Where monasteries had provided grammar schools for older scholars, these were commonly refounded with enhanced endowments; some by royal command in connection with the newly re-established cathedral churches, others by private initiative.
 Monastic orders had maintained, for the education of their members, six colleges at the universities of Oxford or Cambridge, of which five survived as refoundations.
 Hospitals too were frequently to be re-endowed by private benefactors; and many new almshouses and charities were to be founded by the Elizabethan gentry and professional classes (London Charterhouse/Charterhouse School being an example which still survives).
 Nevertheless, it has been estimated that only in 1580 did overall levels of charitable giving in England return to those before the dissolution.
-On the eve of the overthrow, the various monasteries owned approximately 2000000 acre, over 16 percent of England, with tens of thousands of tenant farmers working those lands, some of whom had family ties to a particular monastery.
+On the eve of the overthrow, the various monasteries owned approximately 2000000 acre, over 16 per cent of England, with tens of thousands of tenant farmers working those lands, some of whom had family ties to a particular monastery.